Kingston, Ont., man accused of serial abuse now faces nearly 100 charges | CBC News

 Alleged breach of no-contact order

 Haaima is now also accused of breaching a court order that bars him from contacting anyone on a list of dozens of people, including alleged victims, between April 7 and Aug.
-2 in Greater Napanee.
+2 in Greater Napanee, Ont.
 The court record does not specify how he allegedly disobeyed the order.

 The OPP confirmed that Haaima has remained in custody since his arrest on April 6.
 Haaima has made court appearances from Quinte Detention Centre in Greater Napanee.